dschadow/CloudSecurity/README.md

 This folder contains all configuration files for all profiles used in the **config-client** and **config-client-vault** applications.

 ## config-client
 This Spring Boot based web application exposes the REST endpoints `/`, `/users` and `/credentials`.
 Depending on the active Spring profile, the configuration files used are not encrypted (**plain**) or secured using Spring Config encryption functionality (**cipher**).
-There is no default profile available so you have to provide a specific profile during start.
+There is no default profile available, so you have to provide a specific profile during start.

 ### Profile plain
 Configuration files are not protected at all, even sensitive configuration properties are stored in plain text.